nanakwafo/cicd-pipeline-train-schedule-jenkins/README.md

-You kcnkccan run the app with:
+You kcnkccan run    the ffapp with:

     ./gradlew npm_start